fbpx

 19321 W. Chicago, Detroit, 48228

 NOTE: Classes meet in-person and will include outdoor hands-on instruction, with occasional indoor instruction.
 Participants will be digging in the dirt, taking soil samples, assessing drainage, using measuring tools, sketching sites and installing a rain garden as part of the course.
-Participants are expected to dress appropriately for outdoor work.
+Participants are expected to dress appropriately for outdoor work – closed toe shoes, hats and clothes that can get dirty are recommended.
+Bring a refillable water bottle if you have one.
+Water will be available at the Center.

 Workforce Development Training Course